Onehealthpoint/VercelWebsite/README.md

 # VercelWebsite

+#Only a placeholder while I work on getting something to host.

+Enjoy a simple project me and my friends made when we were in first semester.

-Website to be hosted on sadikkarki.com.np using Vercel.
+Website is hosted on sadikkarki.com.np